How to Buy Mutual Funds in Nepal

 In the context of Nepal, the fund manager is a subsidiary of a class "A" commercial bank.
 For example: NMB Capital (subsidiary of NMB Bank), NIBL Capital Markets (subsidiary of Nepal Investment Bank) and Siddhartha Capital (subsidiary of Siddhartha Bank) are some fund managers that manage a handful of mutual funds.

-Siddhartha Equity Fund, a closed-end mutual fund managed by Siddhartha Capital has been floating 120 million units of its 3rd mutual fund scheme (named Siddhartha Equity Fund) from October 11, 2017.
+Sanima Equity Fund, a closed-end mutual fund managed by Sanima Capital is been floating 120 million units of its 1st mutual fund scheme from November 28, 2017.

-Interested investors can apply for the issue by visiting their banks and applying through ASBA process, or by applying through an application form via Siddhartha Capital Limited, Naxal, Kathmandu.
+Interested investors can apply for the issue by visiting their banks and applying through ASBA process, or by applying through an application form via Sanima Capital Limited, Naxal, Kathmandu.

 How Does a Mutual Fund Earn Profit?

 Mutual funds invest the money in several instruments: equities (stock market), bonds/debentures, and fixed-income instruments (fixed-deposit accounts).
 The returns received from them are distributed to each of the units.
 The value of one unit of the mutual fund is then calculated by subtracting its liabilities (like expenses) from its assets (like bank balance and profit from investments) and dividing the result by the total number of units of the mutual fund issued.